 Aliases are exported as separate pages in the appropriate location within the output.
 This makes it easier to use web links to alias content that point to the right place.
 It also helps when web output uses a hierarchical navigation system as with aTbRef.

-When including children that are aliases such as when using ^children^ and ^descendants^, items than happen to be aliases are included as aliases.
+When including children that are aliases such as when using ^children^ and ^descendants^, items that happen to be aliases are included as aliases.
 Previously, the original was included.

 Since for most purposes the alias and its original are interchangeable, this change will seldom affect export.
 However, intrinsic properties of the alias are exportable (and may differ from those of the original).

-Reflecting the way aliases are treated as separate entities in an export context, links to aliases 'belong to those aliases and they support their own Roadmap view and Browse Links windows.
-However, the links() action code cannot currently address aliases at a target so analysis of links to/from an alias is best done visually or by means of Roadmaps.
+Reflecting the way aliases are treated as separate entities in an export context, basic links to or from aliases belong to those aliases and they support their own Roadmap view and Browse Links windows.
+However, the links() action code cannot currently address aliases as a target so analysis of links to/from an alias is best done visually or by means of Roadmap view.
+So, originals and aliases export their own basic links (i.e. aliases can differ), but from v5.9.1 if an alias has no in/outbound basic links it will export those of the original.
+In the latter case the alias will show no basic links internally, e.g. in Roadmap view, but on export will inherit its original's basic links.

 The $IsAlias attribute (from v5.0.2) can help with identifying whether a note is an alias or note.
 This is especially helpful within agents were all matches are aliases, regardless of the type of note being matched.
-Note that prior to v4, aliases weren't searched for by agents so the distinction was less necessary.
+Note that in early versions of Tinderbox aliases weren't searched for by agents so the distinction was less necessary.

 The $Container attribute is worthy of note as this means the 'parent' designator value of an alias doesn't equal that of the original note.
 This becomes important in agent actions where the acted-on note is an alias.
 It is thus often necessary to use syntax like $Name(parent(original) - the name of the original note's parent container - rather than $Name(parent).
 In an agent action the latter code returns the name of the agent.
 Incidentally, in the last scenario $Name(parent) and $Name(agent) would both return the name of the agent.